nahumck/nahumck.me/posts/2016/01/building-projects-2do.md

 _Note: I’ve updated the actions and placed them all into one post.
 You can find that [here](https://www.nahumck.me/2do-workflows)_

-* * *

-2. let’s call these TPS reports for now [ ↩](#fnref-1 "return to article")
+[^1]: let’s call these TPS reports for now

-4. A delimiter is something that splits a line.
-This can be changed to suit your preferences, such as a comma [ ↩](#fnref-2 "return to article")
+[^2]: A delimiter is something that splits a line.
+This can be changed to suit your preferences, such as a comma